pluralsight/guides/author_contest.md

 ## Contest Rules

-Tutorials submission between June 8th - July 30th will qualify for a chance to win $500 in prize category.
-Winners will be announced on August 15th, 2016 based on following reviewing criteria.
+Tutorials submitted between June 8th - July 30th will qualify for a chance to win prizes.
+Winners will be announced on August 15th, 2016 based on following reviewing criteria:

->use of technology/integrations + # of hearts + # of (legit) social media shares

-Our sponsors will help us review the best use of their API.
+> 1/3 of your score is based on the number of hearts (or "likes") that your articles receive on this site from your peers
+> 1/3 of your score is based on the number of legitimate social shares (Facebook/Twitter/etc) of your articles
+> 1/3 of your score is determined a panel of our API judges, who gauge your writing style, communication ability, effective use of their technologies/APIs, and overall quality

-The hack.guides() team will be solely administering the contest and prize distribution via gift cards worth $500 based on the winning authors’ locations.
+The hack.guides() team will be solely administering the contest and prize distribution of the $500 prizes based on the winning authors’ locations.

 Join our [Slack Community](https://hackguides.herokuapp.com/).